julianregel/agonprograms/readme.md

 The 640x512 resolution was requested as it would be a scaled down mode that should be suitable for SVGA monitors capable of 1280x1024.
 I cannot get this to display correctly on my monitor, but YMMV.

+The 960x540 resolution was added as it a (quarter) scaled down 1920x1080 mode.

 | Mode | Details | FabGL Mode | Notes |
 |---|---|---|---|
 | 19 | 512x384 in 16 colours at 60Hz | VGA_512x384_60Hz | VDP 1.03 Mode 1 |